If your son or daughter comes to live in a UWE Houses house, please be assured that they will be well cared for by us.

-All tenants have to supply a guarantor of rent: the person who guarantees the rent needs to be willing and able to pay, once the rent becomes more than ten days late.
+All tenants have to supply a guarantor of rent - this is usually a parent but does not have to be.
+The person who guarantees the rent needs to be willing and able to pay, once the rent becomes more than ten days late.
+If you are an international student, please speak with us about other options.

 - UK-based guarantor